A physical model for efficient ranking in networks: The SpringRank model

 \subsection{A generative model}

-In this section we propose a probabilistic generative model that takes as its input a set of node ranks $s_1,\ldots,s_N$ and produces a directed network with adjacency matrix $A$.
-In this formulation, edges are drawn stochastically, and each edge is conditionally independent of all others.
-We let the expected number of edges between nodes $i$ and $j$ be proportional to the Boltzmann weight of the spring energy.
-When $\mu_{ij} = \ell = 1$ this gives
+In this section we propose a probabilistic generative model that takes as its input a set of node ranks $s_1,\ldots,s_N$ and produces a weighted directed network.
+The model also has a temperature or noise parameter $\beta$ and a density parameter $c$.
+Edges between each pair of nodes $i,j$ are generated independently of other pairs, conditioned on the ranks.
+The expected number of edges from $i$ to $j$ is proportional to the Boltzmann weight of the corresponding term in the Hamiltonian Eq.~\eqref{eq:SRhamiltonian},

-with the actual edge weight $A_{ij}$ drawn from a Poisson distribution with this mean.
-The constant $c$ controls the overall density of the network, giving an expected number of edges
+where the actual edge weight $A_{ij}$ is drawn from a Poisson distribution with this mean.
+The parameter $c$ controls the overall density of the network, giving an expected number of edges

 while the inverse temperature $\beta$ controls the extent to which edges respect (or defy) the ranks $s$.
-For smaller $\beta$, edges are more likely to violate the hierarchy or to connect distant nodes, decreasing the correlation between the ranks and the directions of the interactions: for $\beta = 0$ the model generates a directed Erd\H os-R\'enyi graph, while in the limit $\beta \to \infty$ edges only exist between nodes $i, j$ with $s_i = s_j + 1$, and only in the direction $i\!\to\!j$.
+For smaller $\beta$, edges are more likely to violate the hierarchy or to connect distant nodes, decreasing the correlation between the ranks and the directions of the interactions: for $\beta = 0$ the model generates a directed Erd\H{o}s-R\'enyi graph, while in the limit $\beta \to \infty$ edges only exist between nodes $i, j$ with $s_i - s_j = 1$, and only in the direction $i\!\to\!j$.

-The Poisson distribution may generate multiple edges between a pair of nodes, so this model may create multigraphs.
-This is consistent with the interpretation that $A_{ij}$ is the number, or total weight, of links from $i$ to $j$.
-If we wish to generate binary networks where $A_{ij} \in \{0,1\}$, we use the fact that the Poisson and Bernoulli distributions become close in the sparse limit where $c$ is small.
+The Poisson distribution may generate multiple edges between a pair of nodes, so this model generates directed multigraphs.
+This is consistent with the interpretation that $A_{ij}$ is the number, or total weight, of edges from $i$ to $j$.
+However, in the limit as $\Exp[A_{ij}] \to 0$, the Poisson distribution approaches a Bernoulli distribution, generating binary networks with $A_{ij} \in \{0,1\}$.

 The likelihood of observing a network $A$ given ranks $s$, inverse temperature $\beta$, and density $c$ is

 Taking logs, substituting the maximum-likelihood value of $c$, and discarding constants that do not depend on $s$ or $\beta$ yields a log-likelihood (see Supplemental Text~\ref{poisson})